pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-2/index.md

 ### High fives

 We would like to give a big shout-out and high-fives to the amazing individuals who have shared their invaluable feedback and ideas for improving CLI for Microsoft 365.
 We greatly appreciate your engagement and contribution to the growth of our platform.
-Let's celebrate the following users (in alphabetical order) for taking the time to provide us with their insights:
+Let's celebrate the following users (in alphabetical order) for taking the time to share their insights:

 - [Daniel Laskewitz](https://github.com/Laskewitz)
 - [piniontech777](https://github.com/piniontech777)